LS 20/30A/30B/40 FAQs

-11) I already have credit for some/all of the Math 31A/3A series can I take LS 30A/B and will this count towards the prep for my major?
+11) I already have credit for some/all of the Math 31A/3A series.
+Can I take LS 30A/B and will this count towards the prep for my major?

 12) Does LS 30A satisfy the college Quantitative Reasoning requirement?

 13) I am considering doing a major or minor in the Physical Sciences.
 Should I take LS 30A/B?

 No. Unfortunately, all majors in the Physical Sciences require the Math 31 series as prerequisites